 The Station Street, Carrum level crossing is a key cause of congestion that holds up thousands of drivers each day.
 The boom gates and the indirect road network between McLeod Road and the Nepean Highway prevent safe and efficient access to local shops, public transport and beach and river recreation areas.

 Many drivers avoid this congestion hotspot by using the Eel Race Road level crossing and backstreets as a route between the Nepean Highway and McLeod Road.

-Currently there are two level crossings either side of Carrum Station intersecting with Nepean Highway.
-Boom gates are down along Station Street for an average of 49 minutes during the weekday peak between 7:00am and 9:00am, and 21 minutes at Eel Race Road.
-These two crossings hold up thousands of motorists and pedestrians who travel this level crossing daily.
+Boom gates are down at the Station Street level crossing for an average of 49 minutes between 7:00am and 9:00am, and 21 minutes at the Eel Race Road level crossing, holding up a combined average of 17,500 drivers and many pedestrians who travel through Carrum daily.

 Station Street will be connected over the Patterson River and Carrum updated with a full revitalisation of the village area.

-The Carrum train storage facility will also be moved to a purpose-built facility in Kananook, creating more open space in the village area.
+The Carrum train storage facility will also be moved to a purpose-built facility in Kananook, creating more open space for local residents to enjoy.